PCMag: History

+Early transition to square binding

-By its third issue PC was square-bound because it was too thick for saddle-stitch.
+By its third issue PC was square-bound, because it was too thick for saddle-stitch.
 At first the magazine published new issues every two months, but became monthly as of the August 1982 issue, its fourth.
-In March 1983 a reader urged the magazine to consider switching to a biweekly schedule because of its thickness, and in June another joked of the dangers of falling asleep while reading PC in bed.
+In March 1983 a reader urged the magazine to consider switching to a biweekly schedule because of its thickness.
 Although the magazine replied to the reader's proposal with "Please say you're kidding about the bi-weekly schedule.
-Please?", after the December 1983 issue reached 800 pages in size, in 1984 PC began publishing new issues every two weeks, with each about 400 pages in size.
+Please?", after the December 1983 issue reached 800 pages in size, as of the 17 January 1984 issue PC began publishing new issues every two weeks, each about 400 pages in size.
 In January 2008 the magazine dropped back to monthly issues.
 Print circulation peaked at 1.2 million in the late 1990s.
 In November 2008 it was announced that the print edition would be discontinued as of the January 2009 issue, but the online version at pcmag.com would continue.
 By this time print circulation had declined to about 600,000.
-In the December 2022 issue, it was announced that the issue is the last one following the magazine format, and the focus was shifted to the pcmag.com website.
+In the December 2022 issue, it was announced that the issue was the last one following the magazine format, and focus was shifted to the pcmag.com website.